magnickolas/refresher-bot/README.md

 # refresher-bot
-Telegram bot that takes your url and notifies you of updates on the web page.
+A telegram bot that takes your URL and notifies you of updates on the web page.

 ## Configuring
 First, install [pipenv] and create a virtual environment with necessary packages: